 When working as an outside general counsel, a corporate lawyer will not only provide advice and take action when a crisis occurs, but will also oversee risk mitigation strategies and corporate maintenance issues.

-Even companies with existing in-house legal departments often need additional legal help.
 Corporate attorneys often supplement the efforts of the in-house legal team by providing niche expertise such as litigation or intellectual property.
 Sometimes a situation is so complicated that more lawyers are needed just to make sure no detail is overlooked.

 Some common areas where corporate attorneys are needed to support the in-house legal team include: